 SAT Test vs ACT Test

-Read the following to your students, or have several students take turns reading each section out
+Read the following to your students, or have several students take turns reading each section out loud.

 When finished, review the following concepts with your students: